List of Dungeons & Dragons modules: Coded modules (1978–1994)

 Module codes in brackets indicate implied codes either by earlier advertising or place in a series; some of these modules did not actually have codes printed on the cover.

 A

 A—Aerie of the Slave Lords is a linked campaign of four AD&D (1st Ed.) modules created for Gen Con XIII and set in Greyhawk.
-They can also form an extended campaign following T and followed by G.
+They can also form an extended campaign following T and followed by G and Q.

 AC—ACcessory Modules is a series of accessory items for D&D (Basic/Expert/Companion/Master), many of which included mini-adventures.
 They are generally associated with Mystara albeit quite generic.

 B

 B—Basic were designed for use with the Dungeons & Dragons Basic set.
 Mostly they are independent adventures, set in Mystara.

 C

 C—Competition modules for AD&D (1st) are specially designed for competition play and come with a scoring system for player actions.

 CA—City of Adventure for AD&D (1st) require the Lankhmar: City of Adventure supplement to play.

 CB—Conan the Barbarian modules for AD&D (1st) tie in with the Conan movies.

 CM—CoMpanion is for use with Dungeons & Dragons Companion Set (or Rules Cyclopedia), and were set in Mystara.